top of page

 At university I learned something about myself that helped to bolster my confidence: I wasn't a slow learner at all, I simply learned things in a more practical way than others.
 I did really well, getting good marks in coursework as well as practical modules.
 I joined every music ensemble I could and soon found myself struggling to find free time.
 Even though I knew the 'eggs in one basket' motto hadn't worked before, I thought I could try it again within music and took the brave decision to do two majors: music performance and music composition.

-I don't often talk about the year I had between finishing my music undergraduate and starting my music composition postgraduate because it was a tough and depressing year, full of job seekers allowance and rented accomodation roofs falling through (literally).
+I don't often talk about the year I had between finishing my music undergraduate and starting my music composition postgraduate because it was a tough and depressing year, full of job seekers' allowance and rented accommodation roofs falling through (literally).
 A good thing that did come out of it, however, was the realisation that I was a good music teacher.
-I had a few tutees who were also fellow university alumni that had stayed in Huddersfield too.
-They really enjoyed my music lessons and it was a joy to see their ability increase through my guidance.
+I had a few tutees who were also fellow university alumni who had stayed in Huddersfield too.
+They enjoyed my music lessons and it felt satisfying to see their ability increase through my guidance.

 BACK TO BRISTOL